Žemaičių muziejus alka, Žemaitijos kaimo muziejus, telšių ješiva, varnių muziejus, žemaičių vyskupystės muziejus

 • TELŠIAI YESHIVA

-The Telšiai yeshiva was founded in 1875.
-Its success is attributed to Rabbi Eliezer Gordon (1841-1910), a disciple of the famous Rabbi Israel Lipkin Salanter.
-In 1884, he became the head of the yeshiva and was the first in Lithuania to apply modern teaching methods: students had to pass entrance exams, after which they were divided into groups according to their level of knowledge.
-The practice of beit midrash, which had continued in yeshivas until then, where each person chose the part of the Talmud to read, was replaced by a new procedure.
-From now on, students were divided into groups and read and analysed the same Talmudic passage throughout the semester.
-The Telšiai Yeshiva has also introduced a regular knowledge testing procedure, which has not been practiced in other yeshivas before.
-In a short period of time, the Telšiai Yeshiva became one of the most important Jewish educational centres in Eastern Europe.
+Founded in 1875, its success is attributed to Rabbi Eliezer Gordon.
+In 1884 he became the head of the Telšiai Yeshiva and was the first in Lithuania to introduce modern teaching methods: students had to pass entrance exams, after which they were divided into groups according to their level of knowledge.
+Until then, the practice of beit midrashim (houses of prayer) had continued in the yeshivas, where each person chose the part of the Talmud to be read.
+From now on, students in groups would read and analyse the same Talmudic passage throughout the semester.
+The Telšiai Yeshiva also introduced a regular knowledge testing procedure, which had not been practised in other yeshivas.
+In a short time, the Telšiai Yeshiva became one of the most important Jewish educational centres in Eastern Europe.